thecodeassassin/influxdb.com/README.md

 cd influxdb.com/
 ```
 * Make sweet edits
-* Make sure the site compiles locally with `hugo server -watch`
+* Make sure the site compiles locally with `hugo server --watch`
 * Check it at [localhost:1313](http://localhost:1313/)
 * Submit a pull request
 * Earn the respect, admiration, and eternal love of the entire InfluxDB community